1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: That treaty ended the 3rd Anglo-Mysore War (1792) under Cornwallis, not Wellesley.

-96. Wellesley’s legacy in Indian administration is significant because:
+96. Wellesley’s legacy in Indian administration is significant because___________.

 A) He laid the foundation for British paramountcy